Careers at Honor Pet

 In-homeWhat we bring to the table, and what you'll help shape when you join us.

-Veterinary end-of-life care is an emerging specialty, and Honor Pet is at the leading edge of defining it.
-This is an opportunity to help move the industry forward, challenge old norms, and define what end-of-life care can and should look like.
+Co-founded by Dr. Shea Cox, Honor Pet is the first practice built specifically for end-of-life veterinary care.
+We're at the leading edge of an emerging specialty.
+This is an opportunity to help move the industry forward, challenge old norms, and define what this care can and should look like.

-Built for the kind of career that sustains you — in and out of the field.
+Built for the kind of career that sustains you, in and out of the field.

 Full coverage options for you and your family.